labarbelongue/Pizza_Sales_Analysis/README.md

 # Project Overview

-I analyzed this pizza sales dataset I found on Kaggle to showcase my Data Analysis skills.
+I did an explaratory data analysis on this pizza sales dataset I found on Kaggle to showcase my Data Analysis skills.

 At the beginning, I imported the csv files on SQL Server to see what the dataset we have looks like.